Ace in the Hole (1951 film): Development

 The film's plot has similarities with two real-life events that ended in tragedy.
 The first involved W. Floyd Collins, who in 1925 was trapped inside Sand Cave, Kentucky, following a landslide.
-A Louisville newspaper, the Courier-Journal, jumped on the story by dispatching reporter William Burke Miller to the scene.
-Miller's enterprising coverage turned the tragic episode into a national event and earned the writer a Pulitzer Prize.
-Collins's name is cited in the film as an example of a cave-in victim who becomes a media sensation.
+The Louisville Courier-Journal jumped on the story by dispatching reporter William Burke Miller to the scene.
+Miller's enterprising coverage turned the tragic episode into a national event and earned him a Pulitzer Prize.
+Collins is cited in the film as an example of a cave-in victim who becomes a media sensation.
 The second event took place in April 1949.
 Three-year-old Kathy Fiscus of San Marino, California, fell into an abandoned well and, during a rescue operation that lasted several days, thousands of people arrived to watch the action unfold.
 In both cases, the victims died before they were rescued.